ajaxian79/algorithms/src/FirstLetterToAppearTwice/README.md

 Edge case: NULL input is rejected by the caller, not by us.

 Allocates one buffer of length n+1 for the result.

+Two passes: one to count, one to fill.